abhaysingh009/DSA/README.md

-# 📚 College Assignments DSA
+# 📚 College Assignments Programming

 This repository contains my **college assignments**, **practice questions**, and **problem sets** provided by my faculty during the course of my academic studies.